brpandey/snowflake/README.md

 Each node has a numeric id, 0 <= id <= 1023 which is stored in a dets file locally on the host to simulate multiple nodes.

-Each node knows its id at startup and that id never changes for the node unless explicitly removed via deleted the priv/persist directory.
+Each node knows its id at startup and that id never changes for the node unless explicitly removed via deleting the priv/persist directory.

 We assume that any node will not receive more than 100,000 requests per second.

 NOTE: The highest requests/sec that I was able to see using wrk and wrk2 with Logger essentially turned off and max_keepalive connections set to 5M was around ~ 26k req/sec or ~ 800k req/30 secs.
-I have added explicit coordination in the form of a peer lookup for load distribution purposes triggerd via the /dunique path and also to illustrate node and cluster resiliency.
+I have added explicit coordination in the form of a peer lookup for load distribution purposes triggered only via the /dunique path and also to illustrate node and cluster resiliency.
 The unique id generation itself does not rely on any distributed coordination other than a node_id read upon startup :)

 ```elixir
 asdf install erlang 22.0.7